SystemRDL/systemrdl-compiler/docs/model_traversal.rst

             print("Exiting field", node.get_path())

-Next, the walker can be started using an instance of :class:`~systemrdl.walker.RDLWalker`.
+Next, the walker can be started using an instance of :class:`~systemrdl.RDLWalker`.
 In this example, the input ``root_node`` is assumed to represent the top-level addrmap component called "top".